Dr-404/cyber_awareness/01-Basic_Cybersecurity_knowledge.md

 - **Attachments may contain virus, malware, ransomware**
 - verify any attachment before opening

+## 2. Purchase anti-virus
+- Not 100% detection, but help to defend social engineering attack

+## 3. Never use `Window 7`
+- Window 7 can easily exploit and stopped security support by Microsoft

-## 2. Use smart password practices
+## 3. Use smart password practices

 - `Unique account, unique password`
 - Never told your `password` or `password hint` to anyone

-## Example Youtube video about password security
+## Example YouTube video about password security

 You can get password simply ask you ==> [youtube_video](https://youtu.be/opRMrEfAIiI?t=42)

+# SE attack Demonstration

+1. `sudo setoolkit`
+2. choose `social-engineering Attacks` and `create a payload and listener`
+3. use `5` ==> `Window Meterpreter Reverse_TCP`
+4. Type LHOST IP
+5. Copy payload to Window Computer
+6. Use Command `screenshot`